About the Society

-Myddelton House garden is owned by the Lee Valley and the Society works closely with the Authority to support the garden with members sitting on the Garden Advisory Group.
-The Society gives practical support with garden volunteers and financial support to projects in the garden.
+Myddelton House garden is owned by the Lee Valley Regional Park Authority (LVRPA) and the Society works closely with the Authority to support the garden with members serving on the Garden Advisory Group, whose remit is the management of this historic garden.
+The group comprises representatives from the Society, Forty Hill Mutual Improvement Horticultural Society, Plant Heritage (formerly NCCPG), the Enfield Society and is chaired by the head gardener.

-In 2004, to mark the 50th anniversary of E A Bowles death, the Society embarked on a major fundraising drive to establish a biennial student award to commemorate his lifelong interest and contribution to education.
-The award is administrated by the RHS and so far have included support for studies into the genus Lathyrus, bulbous plants of Turkey and of South Africa, and investigations into the relationships between cultivars of Crocus chrysanthus and bifloris.
+In 2004-5, to mark the 50th anniversary of E. A. Bowles’ death, the Society embarked on a major fundraising drive to establish a biennial student award to commemorate his lifelong interest and contribution to education.
+The award is administrated by the Royal Horticultural Society free of charge and has included support for studies into the genus Lathyrus, bulbous plants of Turkey and of South Africa, investigations into the relationships between cultivars of Crocus chrysanthus and C. biflorus, studies of Narcissus species in Spain and Portugal, the flora of western Australia and alpine plants in Sweden.
 Copies of the reports can be seen in our archive.

-In January 2009 the Heritage Lottery Fund (HLF) made a grant of £487,500 to Myddelton House Gardens for restoration of the kitchen garden and development of a new Visitor Centre.
-The E A Bowles of Myddelton House Society was asked to be the Supporting Partner in the application and was heavily involved in implementation of the project.
-Key input was provided over many months; in particular to the Zone information boards situated around the gardens and those in the new Visitor Centre which opened in 2011.
+In January 2009 the Heritage Lottery Fund made a grant of £487,500 to Myddelton House gardens for restoration of the kitchen garden and development of a new visitor centre.
+The E. A. Bowles of Myddelton House Society was asked to be the supporting partner in the application and was heavily involved in implementation of the project.
+Key input was provided over many months, in particular to the zone information boards situated around the gardens and those in the new visitor centre which were formally opened in May 2011 by the Duchess of Cornwall.
+In 2011 the Society established an annual grant fund available to trainee gardeners at Myddelton House gardens from which five awards have been made.